elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 iex> String.length(string)
 5
 iex> byte_size(string)
-6
+7
 ```

-Although the string above has 5 characters, it uses 6 bytes, as two bytes are used to represent the character `é`.
+Although the string above has 5 characters, it uses 7 bytes, as three bytes are used to represent the character `é`.

 > Note: if you are running on Windows, there is a chance your terminal does not use UTF-8 by default.
 You can change the encoding of your current session by running `chcp 65001` before entering `iex` (`iex.bat`).